When children are dancing, they are home. You can bring the transformative power of dance to all children!

 Luna Dance Institute could not do our work without the generosity of people like to you.
 We accept donations of any amount all year long and you can attend one of our events, ranging from a free conversation on equity to a fundraising gala.
 You can even support Luna with your time!
 Advocate for dance by learning more about it, telling your friends of its value, enrolling in a program, or taking action.
 Finally, we need and deeply appreciate volunteers at all levels.

 Each year, more than 25,000 children are impacted with the support of donors like you.
-Donate today with this convenient form, and you can join one of our Giving Circles!
+Donate today through a one-time or monthly gift, and consider joining a Giving Circle!

 - Ask your employer if there is a matching program